jameshkramer/docs/docs/standard/linq/find-attribute-parent.md

 # How to find an attribute of the parent (LINQ to XML)

-This article shows how to use <xref:System.Xml.XPath.Extensions.XPathSelectElements%2A> to find the union of the results of two XPath location paths, and how to use the <xref:System.Linq.Enumerable.Concat%2A> standard query operator to do the same thing.
+This article shows how to use <xref:System.Xml.XPath.Extensions.XPathEvaluate%2A> to find an attribute of a parent element, and how to use LINQ to XML query to do the same thing.

-This topic shows how to navigate to the parent element and find an attribute of it.
+## Example: Find the `Author` element, and then find the `id` attribute of its parent

-The XPath expression is:

-`../@id`

-## Example

-This example first finds an `Author` element.
-It then finds the `id` attribute of the parent element.
+This example first finds an `Author` element in XML document [Sample XML file: Books](sample-xml-file-books.md), and then finds the `id` attribute of its parent element.

-This example uses the following XML document: [Sample XML File: Books (LINQ to XML)](./sample-xml-file-books-linq-to-xml.md).
+The XPath expression is `../@id`

 ```csharp
 XDocument books = XDocument.Load("Books.xml");